react-native-tvos/react-native-eas-ci/README.md

   - String `IS_SNAPSHOT` (if "true", Maven artifacts are created as snapshots instead of release artifacts)
   - String `PUBLISH_TO_SONATYPE` (if "true", Maven artifacts are published to the snapshot or staging repository in Sonatype)
   - String `INCLUDE_VISION_OS` (if "false", Vision OS frameworks are omitted from the Apple Hermes artifacts.
 This option should only be used in RNTV builds, not in RN core builds)
+  - String `INCLUDE_TV_OS` (if "false", Apple TV frameworks are omitted from the Apple Hermes artifacts.
+This option must be used in RN core builds)

 - Required for `cut_release_branch`, `update-podfile-lock`: